cmdcolin/cactus/doc/pangenome.md

 The application and impact of this option is demonstrated in the explanation of the Yeast pangenome example below.

 You can disable reference chromosome splitting using the `cactus-pangenome --noSplit` option.
 This will effectively remove the `cactus-graphmap-split` step from the pipeline, meaning that all chromosomes will be aligned in a single job.
-Contigs that map to mulitple chromosomes will not be filtered, potentially resulting in fewer components in the graph.
+Contigs that map to multiple chromosomes will not be filtered, potentially resulting in fewer components in the graph.
 This all comes at a potentially substantial increase in memory usage for all pipeline stpes beginning with Cactus.

 **Important** The reference genome assembly must be chromosome scale.
 If your reference assembly also consists of many small fragments (ex GRCh38) then you can use the `--refContigs` option to specify the chromosomes.
 Ex for GRCh38 `--refContigs $(for i in $(seq 22); do printf "chr$i "; done ; echo "chrX chrY chrM")`.
 If you want to include the remaining reference contig fragments in your graph, add the `--otherContig chrOther` option.
 If you do not specify `--refContigs`, they will be determined automatically and all small contigs will be included.
 For example, if your reference has the following contigs and lengths
 ```